NCAS-CMS/cfa-conventions/source/cfa.md

     }

-#### Example 6
+#### Example 7

-An aggregation data variable for a collection of discrete sampling geometry timeseries features that have been compressed by use of a contiguous ragged array.
+*An aggregation data variable for a collection of discrete sampling geometry timeseries features that have been compressed by use of a contiguous ragged array.
 The three timeseries of air temperature are each from different geographical locations and comprise four, five, and six observations respectively, giving a total of fifteen observations.
-The timeseries from each location is stored in a separate external file.
+The timeseries from each location is stored in a separate external file.*

     dimensions:
       // Aggregated dimensions